-Trainee Associates were appointed in 2016 to take part in Quality Management and Quality Improvement activities carried out by the Scotland Deanery for Postgraduate Medical Education and Training.
+Trainee Associates are appointed to take part in Quality Management and Quality Improvement activities carried out by the Scotland Deanery for Postgraduate Medical Education and Training.

 - Trainee Associates bring a valuable trainee perspective to various aspects of Deanery work.

 - Membership of NES Management/ Quality Improvement Team participating in Quality Management Visits to hospital sites, departments and regional programmes.
 This will include pre visit analysis of data making use of the NTS and STS survey data, pre visit questionnaires, TPD reports, DME reports and any other sources of relevant data/ information related to training.
 While on a visit, Associates will verify information received through asking probing questions while maintaining productive working relationships with the organisation being visited.
 As a team member, Associates will assist in reaching decisions about whether GMC Standards are met and ensuring that these are reflected in the findings of the final visit report.

 - Attending at least one Quality Review Panel Meeting and a proportion of SQMG/ DQMG meetings each year.
 Associates may be asked to attend other NES Medical Directorate panels/committees at various local and national events relating to the management of postgraduate medical education.

 - Contribute to Quality Improvement of Medical Education and Training – e.g. engagement with SHARE